PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1428867/nutekinta-didele-apimtis-kilobaitas-lt-klientu-duomenu-rekomenduojama-pakeisti-slaptazodzius) there were found the data leak from the e-Shop Kilobaitas.lt.
+According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1428867/nutekinta-didele-apimtis-kilobaitas-lt-klientu-duomenu-rekomenduojama-pakeisti-slaptazodzius) there were found the data leak in the e-Shop Kilobaitas.lt.
 ```

 ```